 Samples are collected in the vicinity of the Miami Beach barrier islands, within BBAP.
-Sites closer to shore are used characterize the effects Miami Beach storm drains have on BBAP water quality.
+Sites closer to shore are used to characterize the effects Miami Beach storm drains have on BBAP water quality.
 Storm drains provide flood relief in the City of Miami Beach by draining directly into Biscayne Bay.
-Miami environmental staff has undertaken a "Drains to Biscayne Bay" campaign to remind citizens about the debris and contaminants that make their way into the bay.